Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Reinforcement Learning
 Reinforcement Learning learns through consequences of actions in an environment.
 Ex. training pet.
 The algorithm figures out which actions to take in a situation to maximize a reward on the way to reaching a specific goal.

+#### Root Mean Square Error (RMSE)
+values with large error receive a higher penalty.
+RMSE takes the square root of the average difference between the prediction and the actual value.

+#### Silhouette coefficient
+score from -1 to 1 describing the clusters found during modeling.
+A score near zero indicates ovewrlapping clusters, and the scores less than zero indicate data point assigned to incorrect clusters.
+A score approaching 1 indicates successful identification of discrete non-overlapping clusters.

 #### Steps in Machine Learning
 * Defining the problem
 * Building the dataset